 I started in this world of Young Living Essential Oils in November of 2013.
 I kept seeing old high school friends posting on Facebook about oils and oils and oils.
-It was Thieves that first caught my eye, but I am a diy girl at heart, so I figured out the main ingredients and went to Whole Foods with plans to make my OWN version of Thieves.
+It was Thieves that first caught my eye, but I am a diy girl at heart, so I figured out the main ingredients and went to Whole Foods with plans to make my OWN version of Thieves to get a little immune support.
 I mean, did I really need to pay that much for such a little bottle when I could do it on my own for a lot less?

-In the meantime, I had been added to an awesome private Facebook called the Lemon Drop Lounge where there were thousands of people using and loving oils.
-The more I read, the more I became intrigued.
-I knew for sure that I wanted to mix my own Thieves-like blend with olive oil and put it on my sons’ feet at bedtime, because I read how this had helped family after family stay healthy through sick season.
+In the meantime, I had been added to a private Facebook called the Lemon Drop Lounge where there were thousands of people using and loving oils.
+The more I read, the more curious I became.
+I knew for sure that I wanted to mix my own Thieves-like blend with olive oil and put it on my sons’ feet at bedtime, because apparently this had helped family after family stay healthy through sick season.

 Now what was I supposed to do?
 I had invested, you know, like $43 at Whole Foods on these oils for the promise of health, and my kid was screaming at the top of his lungs.

 Well, I did what all good moms do; I waited until he was sleeping that night to put my blend on his feet.